 Host

 With over a decade of experience, Catherine has worked with hundreds of individuals, offering 1:1 therapy and post discovery support circles.
-Her practice is grounded in a trauma-informed, experience-sensitive, and deeply compassionate approach, specializing in supporting late-discovered autistic/audhd individuals through their own rediscovery, autistic burnout, chronic illness, social/relational grief, and trauma.
+Her practice is grounded in a trauma-informed, experience-sensitive, and deeply compassionate approach.